 Writing clear learning outcomes can take time.
 However, one advantage of taking time over this is the ability to link your learning outcomes for a module to the learning that takes place and, ultimately, the assessment.
-You are required to assess the learning outcomes of a module in order to demonstrate achievement of them and to provide feedback / feed forward.
+You are required to assess a module's learning outcomes to demonstrate their achievement and provide feedback / feedforward.